hang-kim-stat/Bayesian-Meta/README.md

   - `Simulation_1/4_IPD_only.R` Random-effects analysis using only 10 IPD studies

 **Input and output**
-  - Each R code uses the simulation data `Data/SimulationData_1.RData`.
+  - Each R script file uses the simulation data `Data/SimulationData_1.RData`
   - The default setting is to import the 1st simulation dataset (out of 300 repeated simulations) and run the MCMC.
       - One can use other simulation dataset by changing `rep_no` (in Line 3 of each R code) to a number from 1 to 300.
       - The authors used a batch script to run the 300 repeated simulations in multiple cores in parallel.
-  - Posterior values from the MCMC (after burn-in) are stored in `Output/Simulation_1/[MethodName]/RData` directory.
+  - Posterior values from the MCMC (after burn-in) are stored in `Output/Simulation_1/[Method]/RData` directory.
-      - If you run an R code in the `code` directory with the default setting, the output file for the 1st simulation data `rep_1.RData` will be produced.
+      - If you run an R code with the default setting, the output file for the 1st simulation data `rep_1.RData` will be produced.
-      - For your convenience, the output files for all 300 simulation studies are already stored in the  `Output/Simulation_1/[MethodName]/RData` directory.
+      - For your convenience, the output files for all 300 simulation studies are already stored in the  `Output/Simulation_1/[Method]/RData` directory.
-  - The current default setting `DrawDiagnostics = TRUE` on Line 14 of each R code will produce the diagnostic plot of **μ** = E(**θ**<sub>l</sub>) (while running MCMC) and store it in `Output/Simulation_1/[MethodName]/DiagnosticPlot` directory.
+  - The current default setting `DrawDiagnostics = TRUE` on Line 14 of each R script file will produce the diagnostic plot of **μ** = E(**θ**<sub>l</sub>) (while running MCMC) and store it in `Output/Simulation_1/[Method]/DiagnosticPlot` directory.

 ### `Simulation_2` directory

-The directory contains R codes for simulation study in Section 4.2.
-The structure of the direction is the same with that of `Simulation_1` directory.
+The directory contains R codes for the simulation study in Section 4.2.
+The structure of this directory is the same with that of `Simulation_1` directory.

 ### `I-WIP_Application_CodeOnly.R` file